 However, if you are flying in, you’ll land at the country’s third-largest airport Kansai, located southwest of the city.
-There are many different options getting to the city center by train or by bus.
-Duration and costs are, obviously, depending on your final destination.
+There are many different options for getting to the city center by train or by bus.
+Duration and costs, obviously, depend on your final destination.

 Funnily, although the Station City at Kita is such a major hub, the Shinkansens do not stop here but at Shin-Osaka station north of the Yodo river.
 From there, local trains are leaving for Osaka every couple of minutes – and are, of course, included in the JR pass.
 If you don’t have one, a ticket sets you back only 160 Yen.

 Right next to Station City is the bus terminal, and rides for instance to Tokyo start at around 3,000 Yen – and if you are going by night bus, you even save the hotel costs.